Abstract

 Transcript

 The most powerful and flexible way to apply Conditional Formatting is with a formula.
-Using a formula allows you check more conditions, and check more than one condition at the same time.
+Using a formula allows you to check more conditions, and check more than one condition at the same time.

 Let's take a look.